 Overall, dental implants are extremely long-lasting.
 With an average lifespan of 20+ years, they are currently the longest-lasting restoration method available for replacing missing teeth.
 However, their long lifespan is dependent upon patient compliance immediately following the procedure, a successful osseointegration process, and continued oral hygiene care in the years following placement.

 Dr. Dennis Laurich has been practicing dentistry for over 40 years.
 He received his DDS degree from the University of Michigan Dental School and regularly attends oral health care conventions to continue his dental education.
-This allows him to treat patients with the leading dental technology and methodologies.
+This allows him to treat patients with leading dental technology and methodologies.
 Additionally, he is a member of the American Dental Association, Michigan Dental Association, and the Detroit District Dental Society.